sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 5\) Check status of HANA DB processes by using command "sapcontrol -nr 00 -Function GetProcessList".
 You should be able to notice that status of all HANA DB processes is GREEN.

 ## How to snooze (stop/start) HANA DB VM and jumpbox VM:
-1\) To stop HANA DB, SSH to HANA DB VM, stop HANA processees by using command "sapcontrol -nr 00 -Function Stop"
+1\) To stop HANA DB, SSH to HANA DB VM, stop HANA processes by using command "sapcontrol -nr 00 -Function Stop"
 2\) Stop HANA DB VM from Azure portal
 3\) Stop jumpboxlinux VM from Azure portal
 4\) To start HANA DB next time, start jumpboxlinux VM from Azure portal